Tariff Watch

 ClawbackDeducted

-A discount deduction — the "clawback" — is taken off reimbursement on a sliding scale, on the assumption you bought below Tariff.
+A discount deduction (the "clawback") is taken off reimbursement on a sliding scale, on the assumption you bought below Tariff.
 The more you're reimbursed, the higher the band.
-It quietly reduces what you actually receive on every line.
+It reduces what you actually receive on every line.

 Dispensing feesAdded